Building A Culture of Collaboration >>>>>>>>>>>>>>>>>>>>>@storytrail.com

 Workshops for Educators

-I conduct workshops on classroom-library collaboration, information literacy, technology tools integration, early literacy, and storytelling.
+I conduct workshops on classroom-library collaboration, coteaching reading comprehension strategies, advocacy for school librarianship, information literacy, technology tools integration, early literacy, and storytelling.

 Presentations and Keynote Addresses